spotlightpa/poor-richard/content/news/2024-11-21-SPLRECONUPDATE1124.md

 Casey has drawn <a href="https://x.com/KimWardPA/status/1857110177121452534">criticism from the right</a> for not conceding the race earlier so the state could avoid a costly recount.
 McCormick made the same choice in 2022, <a href="https://www.inquirer.com/news/pennsylvania/bob-casey-recount-josh-shapiro-pennsylvania-election-2024-20241119.html">Gov. Josh Shapiro noted earlier this week</a>.

 All 67 counties must recount each ballot cast in the race and be finished by next Tuesday.

-Some counties are still finalizing the last batches of ballots from the original count.
-According to <a href="https://docs.google.com/spreadsheets/d/1N7NOlleN9QbJzxffRdPT00MnqJ7lQy3ssa7vtIsQqhY/htmlview?gid=468071042#gid=468071042">a tally by Decision Desk HQ</a>, as of Thursday nine counties still needed to make decisions about whether to accept roughly 5,550 provisional and overseas ballots.

-Even if all ballots were to be accepted — which is unlikely, since some voters make mistakes that disqualify their ballots — and counted for Casey, the closest the margin could be is 0.16%, a gap that historically has been hard, if not impossible, to overcome through a recount.

 The campaigns have also been <a href="https://penncapital-star.com/campaigns-elections/senate-casey-and-mccormick-are-now-fighting-over-provisional-ballots-in-a-dozen-pennsylvania-counties/">battling across the state</a> over which provisional ballots should be counted.
 Those are the ballots cast by people whose eligibility is in question.